 - Authentication Type.
 The default is set to Auto, where it auto-detects for Shared Key or Open System.
 Shared Key is when both the sender and the recipient share a WEP key for authentication.
 Open Key is when the sender and the recipient do not share a WEP key for authentication.
 All points on your network must use the same authentication type. - Transmission Rates.
 The default setting is Auto.
 The range is from 1 to 54Mbps.
 The rate of data transmission should be set depending on the speed of your wireless network.
 You can select from a range of transmission speeds, or you can keep the default setting, Auto, to have the Access Point automatically use the fastest possible data rate and enable the Auto-Fallback feature.
-Auto-Fallback will negotiate the best possible connection speed between the Access Point and a wireless client.
+Auto-Fallback will negotiate the best possible connection speed between the Access Point and a wireless client. - CTS Protection Mode.
+The default value is set to Disabled.
+When set to Auto, a protection mechanism will ensure that your Wireless-B devices will connect to the Access Point when many Wireless-G devices are present.
+However, performance of your Wireless-G devices may be decreased.

-- Beacon Interval.
+- Basic Rate.
+The default value is set to Default.
+Depending on the wireless mode you have selected, a default set of supported data rates will be selected.
+The default setting will ensure maximum compatibility with all devices.
+You may also choose to enable all data rates by selecting ALL.
+For compatibility with older Wireless-B devices, select 1-2Mbps. - Antenna Selection.
+The default value is set to Diversity.
+In Diversity mode, both antennas will be enabled.
+Otherwise, you can set to have wireless transmission operate only on the Left or Right antenna. - Beacon Interval.
 This value indicates the frequency interval of the beacon.
 The default value is 100.
 Enter a value between 20 and 1000 milliseconds.
 The Beacon Interval value indicates the frequency interval of the beacon.
 A beacon is a packet broadcast by the Access Point to synchronize the wireless network. - RTS Threshold.
 This value should remain at its default setting of 2346.
 Should you encounter inconsistent data flow, only minor reductions are recommended. - Fragmentation Threshold.
 This value specifies the maximum size for a packet before data is fragmented into multiple packets.
 It should remain at its default setting of 2346.
 A smaller setting means smaller packets, which will create more packets for each transmission.
 Only minor reductions of this value are recommended. - DTIM Interval.
 The default value is 3.
 This value, between 1 and 255 milliseconds, indicates the interval of the Delivery Traffic Indication Message (DTIM).
 A DTIM field is a countdown field informing clients of the next window for listening to broadcast and multicast messages.
 When the Access Point has buffered broadcast or multicast messages for associated clients, it sends the next DTIM with a DTIM Interval value.
 Access Point Clients hear the beacons and awaken to receive the broadcast and multicast messages.